 Baud rate - data transmission rate, bits per second.
 This rate should match that specified on the machine.

-Stop bits – the amount of bits added after each transmitted character and indicating the end of the character transmission.
+Stop bits - the number of bits added after each transmitted character and indicating the end of the character transmission.
 The amount of stop bits should match the one selected on the NC.

-Data bits – the amount of bits in each character.
+Data bits - the number of bits in each character.
 The amount of stop bits should match the one selected on the NC.

 Parity - parity is a mechanism used to track errors while transmitting data.
 The parity settings should match the settings on the NC:

 • Even: One additional bit is sent after each character.

 • Odd: One additional bit is sent after each character.